 One of my favorite writers, Tim Ferriss, author of the fabulous new book The 4-Hour Body, has a great article on his blog about the vital importance of saturated fats.
 Written by Dr. Michael Eades and Dr. Mary Eades (two of the top Bariatric doctors in the country), this article gives great scientific backing for the dietary importance of saturated fat.

-Saturated Fat to Lose Weight?
+Can Saturated Fat Help You Lose Weight?

 Two doctors, one looking for a cure for allergies, and the other looking to help patients with colitis and Crohn’s disease, stumbled upon a rapid cure for belly fat.
 Both also helped their patients see improvement with the problems they set out to fix, and both noted that overweight patients lost a lot of weight in the process.
 News of their new way to treat obesity spread and soon both were overwhelmed with new patients looking for help in weight loss.
 They both wrote books (published in the 60’s and 70’s) about their methods.